KusionStack/kusionstack.io/versioned_docs/version-v0.10/operating/manuals/collaset.md

 ```

 #### Update PVCs
-To save the operating costs of PVs, i.e. expand storage capacity, CollaSet supports update, add and delete on `volumeClaimTemplates`.
+To save the operating costs of PVCs, i.e. expand storage capacity, CollaSet supports update, add and delete on `volumeClaimTemplates`.

-For each PVC, CollaSet calculates a hash value based on its template, and attatch it to label `collaset.kusionstack.io/pvc-template-hash`.
+To achieve this, for each PVC, CollaSet calculates a hash value based on its template, and attatch it to label `collaset.kusionstack.io/pvc-template-hash`.
 Once users modify the templates, CollaSet recognizes, caculates a new hash value and attach it on new PVCs to replace old ones.

-Edit `volumeClaimTemplates` to expand the storage of PVC from `1Gi` to `2Gi`.
+Let's give it a try, update the storage of PVC template from `1Gi` to `2Gi`.
 ``` shell
 $ kubectl -n default edit cls foo
  ......